United States Air Force World Class Athlete Program: Air Force WCAP founding

 The World Class Athlete Program was first established by the Army as to centrally manage and support athletes under the provisions set in Public Law 84-11 which passed into law in March 1955.
 PL 84-11 afforded any Armed Forces service members an opportunity to perform at the international level while maintaining a military career.

 At a Washington Touchdown Club Awards Banquet, General Ronald Fogleman inquired about the establishment of the WCAP program and asked if the Air Force might have a similar program for Airmen.
 Less than a year later, in Feb of 1996 the Air Force World Class Athlete Program was established and added to the Department of the Air Force Fitness and Sports portfolio.

 Historic highlights

 The first official WCAP class was 1996.
 During its inaugural year, the program supported 19 full-time athletes.

 Highest Olympic Finish: Second Lieutenant Weston "Seth" Kelsey (Men's Epee, 4th place) 2012 Summer Olympic Games in London, UK.

 Recent WCAP Finish: Airman First Class Kelly Curtis (Women's Skeleton, 21st Place) 2022 Winter Olympic Games in Beijing, China.

 2019: Introduction of the United States Space Force WCAP.
 This program is currently managed by the Air Force WCAP Program Manager.

 2022: New branding introduced.
 This included service specific for Air Force and Space Force Athletes and Olympian WCAP logos.

+2023: Length of participation in WACP expanded to 3 years.
+This allowed more time for athletes to train for trials and Olympic qualifications increasing likelihood of selection to TEAM USA.